thingsboard/tb-k8s-perf-tests/README.md

 ### API test

-Execute the following command to start pefrormance test for 1000000 Devices:
+Execute the following command to start performance test for 1000000 Devices:

 `
 $ ./k8s-run-performance-clients.sh